VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 • US dividend withholding: 15% (Ireland-US tax treaty) — paid by the fund, not by you

-1. Tax-Loss Harvesting Between VWCE and IWDA If you hold both VWCE and IWDA, you can sell the one showing losses to offset gains from other investments, then buy the other to maintain market exposure.
-Since they track different indices, this doesn't violate wash-sale rules.
+If you hold both VWCE and IWDA, you can sell the one at a loss to offset gains from other investments, then buy the other to maintain market exposure.
+Because they track different indices, this does not violate wash-sale concerns under Polish tax law.

 Withholding Tax Chain